 The SDK (which Tesseract created for us) was published and pulled into a load-testing application.
 With a few more keystrokes, the app was simulating three thousand concurrent users accessing random resources from the API (using the code above).

 The load-testing application was deployed into AWS (again, on Fargate), and the scene was set.
+It was time to scale the database up for the test.

 Now, we exclusively use MongoDB Atlas for our database deployments.
 Outsourcing the management of your database infrastructure to the company that created the database is a total no-brainer.
 (If you're not convinced and still want to roll your own, call me, and I'll tell you about how, ten years ago, we lost our entire business overnight because we couldn't get a multi-terabyte self-managed database back online).